nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 > review
-There are 10 cards available for review today.
+There are 2 cards available for review today.
 ---
 Q: What is the worst fruit?
-(ENTER to show answer)
+(ENTER to view answer)
 A: Durian
 Did you get it right? (y/n) n
-The card will be asked later today.
+No worries, we will try again later today.
 ---
 Q: What is the Japanese word for "fruit"?
-(ENTER to show answer)
+(ENTER to view answer)
 A: 果物
 Did you get it right? (y/n) y
-The card will be asked on 20 February 2023
+Great, you got it right!
 ---
 Q: What is the worst fruit?
-(ENTER to show answer)
+(ENTER to view answer)
 A: Durian
 Did you get it right? (y/n) y
-The card will be asked tomorrow.
+Great, you got it right!
 ---
-You have finished reviewing for today.
-Congratulations.
+Congrats!
+You have reviewed all the flashcards due today!
 ```

 ### Update flashcards